Oussama-Maati/my_becode_work/README.md

 ## Windows server and challenge

 [Windows](./windows_challenge/) This subfolder will contains the windows challenge that contains windows server management exercice and also a little script that contains a powershell function to get somes information about the times of boot and shutdown of the device.
+The script was tested and working on windows 10 and windows server 2019.

 ## Flag